Dutch Oven Baking on Your Wood Stove

 Cooking in a Dutch Oven

-Cooking in a Dutch oven is usually a method I use when we have a campfire in our backyard.
+I like cooking in a Dutch oven when we have a campfire in our backyard.
 A nice bed of coals is necessary to get the best results.
-Put your food in the Dutch oven, place it on the coals, and pile hot coals on top to bake your food evenly.
+If you try this, place the food in the Dutch oven, place it on the coals, and pile hot coals on top to cook everything evenly.

 Baking in the Dutch Oven